tschmuhl/Oracle-APEX---Complete-Guide/README.md

 ## Getting Started - Creating an Account & APEX Workspace

 An APEX Workspace can be acquired in 2 ways.
 The first being through the Oracle Cloud Free Tier and the alternatively through apex.oracle.com.
 I suggest you sign up through the Oracle Cloud Free Tier as this allows you to take advantage of Autonomous Transaction Processing (ATP).
 There are a few more steps to sign up with ATP but you get a lot more.
 First with ATP all the mundane activities like database maintenance/cleanup, backup, security, and performance managed by Oracle.
 This will allow you to focus on developing high quality applications.
-Second, with ATP you get access to SQL Developer and Oracle Machine Learning SQL Notebooks among other products.
+Second, with ATP you get access to SQL Developer Web and Oracle Machine Learning SQL Notebooks among other products.

 ### Oracle Cloud Free Tier - Sign Up